For youngsters (As noted on first page) go to my YouTube page at “Keith Gregson” and join in the fun.

 https://www.ashbrookesports.org/our-heritage

-Have been working recently with historians in Bilbao on links between Sunderland AFC and the Athletic Club of Bilbao.
+I have been working recently with historians in Bilbao on links between Sunderland AFC and the Athletic Club of Bilbao.
 This has led to the discovery of another link – between rugby union in North East England and Association football in Spain.
-More on this soon!
+I have also been working on helping former rugby player Martin Whitcombe to list all those who have had North of England trials in rugby.
+In Sunderland I am helping the remodelled Vaux Brewery with the history of a couple of buildings with which the brewery is involved viz. the shelter near Roker Ravine and the former Bridge Hotel in High Street

 Music Still composing and collating.
 I have now recorded professionally all my major pieces which are now available as two separate albums on YouTube (with notes).
 Still performing from time to time.
-Afternoon concert on Sunderland songs took place at venue 1719 in Sunderland on August 17 2022 followed by a similar talk in the same venue at their Fayre in October.
-Also gave a talk on Sunderland songs to U3A on June 15 and, in February 2023, to travel and tourism students at the local college .
-In March I did a talk on Sunderland songs to 40 members of a local W.I.
-Currently working with others on orchestrating some of my compositions.
+An afternoon concert on Sunderland songs took place at venue 1719 in Sunderland followed by a similar talk in the same venue at their Fayre in October 2023.
+Also gave a talk on Sunderland songs to U3A to travel and tourism students at the local college .
+Last year I did a talk on Sunderland songs to 40 members of a local W.I.
+Currently working with others on developing some of my compositions.
 Barry Hyde of the Futureheads has also recorded an album containing some songs I wrote with Durham miner Jim Moreland in the 1970s and 1980s.
-The album is being showcased at PopRecs in Sunderland on 01 September and I am currently writing an account concerning the creation of these songs.
-The band at Pop Recs will be made up of members of the Futureheads, Field Music and Hyde and Beast.
+The album was showcased at PopRecs in Sunderland on 01 September 2023 and I have recently completed an account concerning the creation of these songs.
+The band at Pop Recs was made up of members of the Futureheads, Field Music and Hyde and Beast.
+I wasbooked for a number of song based talks in 2024.

 Christmas!

-22nd December 22.00 An hour of Christmas songs with self and Barry Hyde after the Christmas Quiz at the Peacock
+18th December 19.00 An hour of Christmas songs with self and Barry Hyde after the Christmas Quiz at the Peacock.

-Congratulations also to super star Tom A Smith who has helped me out with Pop Recs Christmas since he was a youngster – from Pop Recs to Glastonbury.
+With this in mind – Congratulations also to super star Tom A Smith who has helped me out with Christmas shows when he was a youngster – and he has gone on from these to Glastonbury.
 Not a bad journey!
 Keep up the good work.